zeddbear/zeddbear/README.md

 - 👋 Hi, I’m @zeddbear
-- 👀 I’m interested in gaming
+- 👀 I’m interested in gaming. books
 - 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me email,discord
+- 📫 How to reach me email, discord

 <!---
 zeddbear/zeddbear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.